 An affordable and high-performing all-purpose pump, the AerGun X-1000 is a great choice for anyone who needs a decent pump at a very fair price.
 It is especially highly recommended for anyone new to cycling, due to the extreme user-friendliness of the pump head making it virtually impossible to get wrong.

 It might not last forever (some of this plastic is bound to give out eventually), and you'll squint at the gauge while you're pumping until you get in the habit of setting the guide in advance.
-It'll get the job done though, it's super accurate and the pump head is fantastic.
-At this price, that's enough pros for most users to overlook the cons.
+It'll get the job done though, it's super accurate, the pump head is fantastic…at this price point, that's enough pros for most users to overlook the cons.

 At just $35, AerGun offers a very affordable all-purpose bike pump.
+It was our previous Best Buy Award winner before the Crankbrothers Gem was added to the rankings, but there's still a strong argument to be made for the value of this pump.
 With a great head design, excellent accuracy, and solid overall construction and performance, this pump does the job well at a reasonable price.
-We reviewed less expensive pumps — the Schwinn and Bell models are especially cheap — but there is a noticeable drop in quality and neither is good with high pressure.
-The perfect mix of quality and value, the AerGun X-1000 is our Best Buy.
+With less expensive pumps we've reviewed, and there aren't many of them, there is a noticeable drop in quality.
+The AerGun offers a great mix of quality and value.

 Although it is not a perfect pump, for our money there are no drawbacks so great that they overwhelm the combination of low price and ease of use offered by the AerGun X-1000.
 Just toss the head on whatever valve you're working with, flip the lever up, and pump away.
 When you're done, pull it off and go ride.
 Everything works as well as it needs to, and you only had to pay $35 for it.
 Pat yourself on the back for finding such a steal.